Kyriosity/read-write/README+/software/ArcDeco/README+/01.Rationale/README.md

 <blockquote><b>Who is the opponent in software?</b><br />
   Not a customer, a manager, or a user.<br />The development❕</blockquote>

-Win - Breaking change go lite
+Win - Breaking changes go lite

+Checked - principal changes aee done with woodoo programming

 Stalemate - the project works, but features can hardly be added.